top of page

 This part of the world is incredibly bountiful with diverse wild produce.

 We have a seaweed that tastes exactly like truffles with a hint of garlic, named Pepper Dulse!
 Woodruff, a beautiful woodland plant growing in whorls, which once dried, tastes like Amaretto and vanilla!
 Wild spinach, samphire, plantains and cabbages line the estuary coast along with intensely flavoured salt marsh herbs, whilst rock samphire hangs from the cliffs.
 Mushrooms ooze out of the forests from tree trunks and amongst the leaf litter and in ancient meadows, in the most glorious colours and formations.
 Chanterelle, morel, oyster, porcini, chicken of the woods, and a myriad of other delicious mushrooms are all abundant in woodland, whilst the meadows are bursting with their rainbow-coloured cousins.
 It is hard to take more than a few steps without coming across an edible, in any given habitat, if you know what to look for!
 At any given time of the year, Mother Nature's larder is bountiful, as one species fades out, the next arrives, even in the depths of Winter, I can fill my baskets to overflowing, you just have to know where, when and how to find wild deliciousness!
-That is what I specialise in and what I thrive on doing.
+That is what I specialise in and what I thrive on sharing.

 In my local area, we can boast woodland, coastal, meadow, hedgerow, mountain, river and estuarine habitats, which all host an incredible array of biodiversity and biomass of edible flora and fauna.